Pupil premium strategy statement

 1

-Assessments, observations, and discussions with pupils suggest disadvantaged pupils generally have greater difficulties with communication & language and phonics than their peers.
-This negatively impacts their development as readers and writers.
+Assessments, observations, and discussions with pupils suggest disadvantaged pupils generally have greater difficulties in all subjects than their peers.
+This negatively impacts their development as readers, writers and mathematicians.
+44.1% of pupils do not meet age-related expectations in Literacy and Maths this will impact on all other non-core subjects.

-Children enter EYFS well below age related expectations in Language and communication.
-40%+ of disadvantaged pupils are working below in Literacy throughout KS1 & 2.
+Children enter EYFS well below age related expectations in Language and Communication.
+100%+ of disadvantaged pupils are working below in all areas on entry into Nursery.

 2

-Our assessments (including wellbeing survey Autumn 2022), observations and discussions with pupils and families have identified social and emotional issues for many pupils and a lack of enrichment opportunities during school.
+Our assessments, observations and discussions with pupils and families have identified social and emotional issues for many pupils and a lack of enrichment opportunities during school.
 These challenges particularly affect disadvantaged pupils, including their attainment.
-Enrichment Club to be provided and other clubs after school for example and ART club.
+Enrichment Club to be provided and other clubs after school, for example Reading clubs and Sports clubs.
 There has been an increase in requests for support from teachers, parents, and Social Services.
-Currently, 53 children (30 of whom are disadvantaged) are receiving support for social and emotional needs.
+The current percentage for whole school persistent absence (less than 90% attendance) is 24.4%.
+Currently, 35 children (25 of whom are disadvantaged) are receiving support for social and emotional needs.

 3